Kimbatt/detria/DOCS.md

 if (success)
 {
-    // iterate over the result triangles
+    // Iterate over the result triangles

-    // should the result triangles be in CW order? bool cwTriangles = true;
+    // Should the result triangles be in CW order? bool cwTriangles = true;

     tri.forEachTriangle([&](detria::Triangle<size_t> triangle)